1936 Eiger climbing disaster

-In July 1936, five climbers died while attempting to ascend the north face of the Eiger mountain in Switzerland.
+In July 1936, a team of four climbers died while attempting to ascend the north face of the Eiger mountain in Switzerland.

 Background

 After a deadly and unsuccessful German attempt in 1935, ten climbers from Austria and Germany travelled to the still-unclimbed north face of the Eiger in 1936, but, before serious summit attempts could get underway, one climber was killed during a training climb.
 The weather was so bad that after waiting for a change and seeing none on the way, several climbers gave up.
 Only four remained: two Bavarians, Andreas Hinterstoisser and Toni Kurz, and two Austrians, Willy Angerer and Edi Rainer.